You are here

 Dr Melanie Neeland

-Dr Melanie Neeland is a fellow of the NHMRC Centre of Excellence in Food and Allergy Research and currently leads the immunology research program of the Gastro & Food Allergy group at MCRI.
-Dr Neeland completed her PhD in immunology at Monash University in 2015.
-She is a recipient of a Thrasher Research Fund Early Career Award and has recently returned from an invited Visiting Fellowship at the Sean N. Parker Center for Allergy & Asthma Research at Stanford University.
-Dr Neeland is an honorary fellow of the University of Melbourne Department of Paediatrics, where she co-supervises?? two PhD students? and acts as a member of the Honours Committee.
+Dr Melanie Neeland is a fellow of the NHMRC Centre of Excellence in Food and Allergy Research and currently leads the immunology research program of the Population Allergy and Respiratory groups at MCRI.
+Dr Neeland completed her PhD in vaccine immunology at Monash University in 2015.
+She is a recipient of a Melbourne Children's LifeCourse Fellowship, a Thrasher Research Fund Early Career Award and has recently returned from an invited Visiting Fellowship at the Sean N. Parker Center for Allergy & Asthma Research at Stanford University.
+Dr Neeland is an honorary fellow of the University of Melbourne Department of Paediatrics, where she co-supervises four postgraduate students and acts as a member of the Honours Committee.

 RL Peters, MR Neeland and KJ Allen.
 Primary Prevention of Food Allergy.
 Curr Allergy Asthma Rep 2017; 17(8): 52.